Emphasise on value of love, forgiveness: Brother Mac to students in farewell message | Education

 - India

-Hang on to love, said Brother Brendan MacCarthaigh, as he left for his hometown in Dublin, bidding farewell to the city, where he spent over six decades of his life, teaching students and building lives.
+Hang on to love, said Brother Brendan MacCarthaigh, as he left for his hometown in Dublin on Sunday, bidding farewell to the city, where he spent over six decades of his life, teaching students and building lives.

 The educator, 84, had to leave India due to visa-related issues.